e-m-s-y/minetest_solar_crypto_sdk/README.md

 # Library pack
 find_package(GMP REQUIRED)
 ```

+Installation is complete.
+In order to register the Solar Crypto SDK goto section "Usage".

+#### Usage
+You have to register the Solar Crypto SDK by performing the steps of at least one, or all, section(s) below depending on your use case.

+*Main menu*
-9. Add these lines to `src/script/scripting_mainmenu.cpp` to register the Solar Crypto module.
+Add these lines to `src/script/scripting_mainmenu.cpp` to enable the Solar Crypto SDK in the main menu scripts.

 Include the Solar Crypto header file:
 ```